 What are the types of durometer scales?

-There are several types of durometer scales used to measure the hardness of materials.
-The scale selected depends on the hardness of the material being tested.
-The most common types are the Shore, Rockwell, Brinell, and Vickers scales.
+When using the durometer, there are several types of durometer scales used to measure the hardness of materials.
+The scale selected depends on the hardness of the material being tested with most common types being the Shore, Rockwell, Brinell, and Vickers scales.

 Shore Scales

-The Shore scale is commonly used to measure the hardness of elastomers, plastics and rubbers.
-The Shore A scale measures soft materials, while the Shore D scale measures hard materials.
-The Shore M scale measures medium-hard plastics and rubbers.
+This scale is commonly used to measure the hardness of elastomers, plastics and rubbers.
+Shore A scale measures soft materials, Shore D scale measures hard materials while Shore M scale measures medium-hard plastics and rubbers.
 These scales use a durometer indenter to measure hardness.

 Rockwell Scales